Factbox: What will British PM May's successor do about Brexit?

 The bookmakers’ clear favorite was the face of the official campaign to leave the European Union.
 The former London mayor resigned as foreign minister in July last year in protest at May’s handling of the exit negotiations.

-Last week Johnson said Britain would leave the EU on October 31 “deal or no deal” adding that a second referendum on EU membership would be a “very bad idea” and divisive.
+Johnson said in a campaign video that Britain would leave the EU on October 31 “deal or no deal”.
+He has also said a second referendum on EU membership would be a “very bad idea” and divisive.

-In a newspaper column on Monday, he said: “No one sensible would aim exclusively for a no-deal outcome.
+In a newspaper column, he said: “No one sensible would aim exclusively for a no-deal outcome.
 No one responsible would take no-deal off the table.”

 “If we are courageous and optimistic, we can strike a good bargain with our friends across the Channel, come out well and on time – by October 31 – and start delivering on all the hopes and ambitions of the people.”